OPERS Vision and Dental Plans

 When can I enroll in the vision and/or dental plan?

 You may enroll only prior to or within 30 days of receiving your first benefit payment or during the annual open enrollment period.
 Outside of open enrollment, you can also enroll if you have experienced a life change (or a qualifying event).
-A qualifying event can be a divorce or an involuntary loss of coverage from another source.
+A qualifying event can be an involuntary loss of coverage from another source.
 You must tell us of such an event, complete an enrollment application and provide supporting documentation of the qualifying event within 60 days.
 If OPERS does not receive the required supporting documents within 60 days, you cannot be enrolled.
-Contact OPERS to request a copy of the enrollment form.
+View and download the enrollment form.

 After you enroll, you (and any enrolled dependents) must stay enrolled until the next open enrollment period unless you have a change in family status, including a divorce, death or a child reaches age 26.
-You must notify OPERS immediately if you have a change in family status.
+In order to avoid any overpayments, you must notify OPERS immediately if you have a change in family status.